citrix-openstack/blogentries/quantum_on_xenserver.md

-# OpenStack Networking ("Quantum") on XenServer - from Notworking to Networking
+# OpenStack Networking (Quantum) on XenServer - from Notworking to Networking

 Quantum, OpenStack Networking is getting more important, as it gives much more flexibility to the cloud users than its predecessor, Nova network.
 If you are